Journalists of La Nación v. Costa Rica

 Journalists of La Nación v.
-Costa Rica was a proceeding brought before the Constitutional Chamber of the Supreme Court of Justice of Costa Rica.
+Costa Rica (also known as the Parque Viva case) was a proceeding brought before the Constitutional Chamber of the Supreme Court of Justice of Costa Rica.
 It involved a group of employees from the newspaper La Nación who accused President Rodrigo Chaves Robles and Minister of Health Joselyn Chacón Madrigal of violating press freedom.
 This complaint came after the closure of a recreational park owned by the economic group affiliated with the newspaper, which the journalists claimed was an act of retaliation.
 Following publications reported that Chaves had been previously sanctioned by the World Bank for sexual harassment, as well as other press releases critical of the presidential and government administration.

+The complaint was filed on July 29, 2022, through the figure of the recurso de amparo, processed under file 22-016697-0007-CO, and resolved on October 21 of the same year by judgment 2022-25167, which was made public on December 7.

+In the case, the constitutional court analyzed the use or application by the State of indirect restrictions on freedom of speech and freedom of the press, and the protection enjoyed by businesses linked to mass media whose purpose is to diversify their income sources, given the economic debacle experienced by the information industry since the rise of the Internet and especially the migration of advertising to sites like Facebook and Google.